Appendix A: RISCV

 fa registers

-ilp32 and lp64 are Soft-Float Calling Convention.
-Soft-Float Calling Convention: Floating-point arguments are passed and returned in integer registers, using the rules for integer arguments of the same size.
+Soft-Float Calling Convention means floating-point arguments are passed and returned in integer registers, using the same rules as integer arguments of the corresponding size.

 • -mabi=ABI-string